torvalds/linux/Documentation/scheduler/schedutil.rst

 is key, since it gives the ability to recompose the averages when tasks move around.

-Note that blocked tasks still contribute to the aggregates (task-group slices and CPU runqueues), which reflects their expected contribution when they resume running.
+Analte that blocked tasks still contribute to the aggregates (task-group slices and CPU runqueues), which reflects their expected contribution when they resume running.